Take Back the Power

 *Note: Some prefer the word “target” instead of “victim” which denotes powerlessness.
 Tim Field, author of Bully in Sight has this to say: “The word ‘victim’ allows disingenuous people to tap into and stimulate other people’s misconceptions and prejudices of victimhood.
 ‘Target’ correctly identifies that it is the choice of the bully to bully, it is not the choice of the target to be targeted.”

 An Open Letter to Our Acquaintances in Worldwide Church of God (Very important letter by ESN founder which enabled many to question deception; shows the reason why the decision was made to exit WCG.
-One interesting part shows how WCG used thought reform in order to instigate their new changes.)
+One interesting part shows how WCG used thought reform in order to instigate their new changes; also covers WACO.)

-Outsider’s Inside Update™ Newsletters (especially if you exited during the doctrinal changes)
+Outsider’s Inside Update™ Newsletters by Lin Stuhlman (especially if you exited during the doctrinal changes)

 Prayers For Freedom From Spiritual Strongholds